France-ioi/bebras-modules/pemFioi/quickAlgo/README.md

 Max height the task intro can take in the "desktop" layout of the responsive interface.

+#### includeBlocks

+Type : object

+Defines which Blockly blocks are allowed for the task.
+This will be automatically translated into blocks for Scratch and authorized syntax for Python.

+Check section below for more information.

 #### maxListSize

 Type : int, default 100